DCS-training/IntroToTextAnalysis/README.md

 # Intro To Text Analysis

+This tutorial on Text Analysis was developed for CDCS by **Dave Elsmore** [Edina](https://edina.ac.uk/).
-This workshop will use the programming language **Python** to perform some common text analysis  tasks.
-No previous experience of usiing Python is required, we will not be taking a deep-dive into programming but rather just using some basic commands to handle and analyse text.
+This workshop uses the programming language **Python** to perform some common text analysis  tasks.
+No previous experience of using Python is required, we will not be taking a deep-dive into programming but rather just using some basic commands to handle and analyse text.

 ### Areas we will cover: